 It is clear that art is a financially attractive asset class that offers significant opportunities, which explains why the financially astute have been collecting art for generations.
 Today, art has become especially popular in the current wealth boom as the global rich and cultured professional classes turn to it as a safer, less volatile store of wealth.

 The art market has grown 252% over the past 10 years or an annual growth rate of 15% (Raconteur 2015).
 This was despite the 2008 financial crisis which was on par with the Great Depression of the 1930s and the tech-wreck of the 2000s.
 The art market is predicted to boom for the next 10 years (Philip Hoffman, 2013).
 The global art market reached a total of over $68 billion in 2014 (TEFAF, 2015).

 Now more than ever, we are witnessing a positive shift in market paradigms due to the globalisation of the artworld and with this a worldwide boom.
-Countries are spending billions; Qatar is buying the world’s most celebrated paintings, UAE is building their own Louvre (£663 million deal with France) and Guggenheim, Indonesia is building art parks and China is opening museums at a rate of one a day.
+Countries are spending billions: Qatar is buying the world’s most celebrated paintings; UAE is developing Saadiyat Island in Abu Dhabi, which includes their newly opened Louvre (over $1.2 billion deal with France) and still developing Guggenheim; Indonesia is building art parks; South Korea has the most privately founded art museums in the world; and China is opening museums at a rate of one a day.

 ‘The net effect is that more money, from more places, has poured into the art market than ever before, inspiring ever more creative ways to put this capital to work’ – The Art of the Deal, Noah Horowitz